 Bridge to the Stars has an official map here.
 They expand with the flowering of plants and contract with migrations; a fight between Leutara and Kämäinen was ended "when a cloud of midges drifted east over the coal-moss beds."
-We know Witches cover Siberia go out and I'd say they go out through the Pripet, or even to the Terme River.
+We know Witches cover Siberia and I'd say they go out through the Pripet until the woods get too thin.

 Lake Enara, Serafina Pekkala

 Lake Keitele, Sara Leino (lilac)

 Lake Lubana, Ruta Skadi (pea-green)

 Miekojärvi, Katya Sirkka (forest green); blood feud against Tishozero

 "Nania"?
 Julia Ojalami (fuchsia)

 Tishozero, Reina Miti; blood feud against Mickojärvi